-Professional communications is of utmost importance in nursing.
+Professional communications are of utmost importance in nursing.
 The use of social media is highly discouraged while enrolled in a nursing program.
-Internet communications (including use of smartphones) should NOT involve Tennessee College of Applied Technology Oneida/ Huntsville, students, staff, and/or any clinical affiliate.
-This is considered a breach of confidentiality and will result in disciplinary action, depending upon the severity even possible dismissal from the school.
+Internet communications (including use of smartphones) should NOT involve Tennessee College of Applied Technology Oneida/Huntsville, students, staff, and/or any clinical affiliate.
+This is considered a breach of confidentiality and can result in disciplinary action, depending upon the severity of even dismissal from the school.